UUCARDS chalice UUCARDS

 Virginia Steel, usually called Ginny, retired after 34 years as a Director of Religious Education.
-She is the author of the primary grades curriculum "What is Religion - For Others and For Us?"
-This curriculum exemplifies her interest in promoting conversations about religion itself, about God, prayer and worship, as areas of children's explicit curiosity and the reason most of them attend our.
-R.E. programs.
+Her primary grades curriculum "What is Religion - For Others and For Us?" curriculum exemplifies her interest in promoting conversations about religion itself, about God, prayer and worship, as areas of children's explicit curiosity and the reason most of them attend our R.E. programs.
 More recently she published the reference books "Which Lesson?
 UU Curriculum Content Finder."
-(First and second editions).
+(First and Second Editions, and a Supplement).

 Ordering Information